8cH9azbsFifZ/codec/README.txt

 Status
 ------

+Still in experimental/development stage - no 2400 bit/s codec
+available yet.
+Progress to date:

 1. Unquantised encoder (sinenc) and decoder (sinedec) running under Linux/gcc, pitch estimator untested.
 The decoder (sinedec) is a test-bed for various modelling and quantisation options - these are